ardayrkmm/diaryapp/README.md

   </tr>
 </table>

 ---

-## 🎯 Tujuan Pengembangan
+## 🎯 Development Goals

-* Menyediakan ruang aman bagi pengguna untuk mencurahkan isi hati secara digital.
+* Provide a safe space for users to express their hearts digitally.
-* Membantu menjaga kesehatan mental pengguna melalui fitur deteksi emosi dini.
+* Help maintain user mental health through early emotion detection features.
-* Menerapkan integrasi Flutter dengan Firebase secara maksimal.
+* Implement Flutter and Firebase integration to its full potential.

 ---

-## 📄 Lisensi
+## 📄 License

-Proyek ini dibuat untuk keperluan **edukasi dan pengembangan pribadi**.
-Penggunaan dan modifikasi diperbolehkan dengan tetap mencantumkan kredit pengembang.
+This project was created for **educational and personal development** purposes.
+Use and modification are permitted as long as developer credit is maintained.